Present Simple

 Narration

-We can use the 'present simple tense' to talk about the past when we are telling a story.
+We can use the present simple tense to talk about the past when we are narrating a story or series of events.
 In this case, you have to keep in mind that the story took place in the past, but you are narrating it in the present.

 The other day I was watching TV when suddenly Terry calls me and tells me he needs money.